Joe DeForest: Coaching career

 On February 26, 2016, DeForest was hired as the special teams coach at the University of Kansas.
 In January 2018, DeForest was fired again.
 In March 2018, Clay Helton, head football coach at the University of Southern California (USC), hired DeForest as a defensive quality control assistant; in 2019, DeForest coached the safeties for USC.
 Both Helton and DeForest had previously served as assistant coaches together at Duke.
-Despite the friendship, USC fired DeForest for poor performance after the 2019 season.
+USC did not retain DeForest after the 2019 season.
 North Carolina State hired DeForest in 2020.